aws-samples/cfn101-workshop/content/intermediate/operations/understanding-changesets/index.md

 In this part of the lab, you will specify a property, for a given resource type, that requires [no interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt) on stack updates.
 You will then create a change set to preview the changes, and inspect the output of the change set operation.

 :::::tabs{variant="container"}
-::::tab{id="cloud9" label="Cloud9"}
+::::tab{id="code-editor" label="Code Editor"}
-Open the `bucket.yaml` CloudFormation template in your `Cloud9` editor, and add `VersioningConfiguration` as shown below.
+Open the `bucket.yaml` CloudFormation template in Code Editor, and add `VersioningConfiguration` as shown below.
 Save the file.
 :::code{language=yaml showLineNumbers=false showCopyAction=true}
 MyS3Bucket:
   Type: AWS::S3::Bucket